 BA/BS degree or higher in education policy, public policy, economics, statistics, applied psychology, sociology, computer science, or related field.

-Demonstrated statistical and programming experience.
+Demonstrated statistical, programming and database management experience.
 Successful candidates will be required to learn and become highly proficient in SAS.
 Experience in SAS preferred.

 Experience working in Microsoft Excel.